jshea/AngularCRUDmd/readme.md

 Platform specific notes and artifacts are contained in the doc folder.

 This example application demonstrates CRUD (Create, Report, Update and Delete) operations on a simple data model of a person (name, address, phone numbers...).
-It's a SPA (Single Page Application) built with the AngularJS  1.x framework and Bootstrap 3.x.
-AngularJS is the Single Page Application framework and Bootstrap provides UI formatting and components.
+It's a SPA (Single Page Application) built with the AngularJS 1.x framework and Material Design.
+AngularJS is the Single Page Application framework and Material Design provides UI formatting and components.

 This is setup as a [NetBeans](https://netbeans.org/) project.
 While any IDE or text editor can be used to work with the source of this application, it's setup with the Netbeans default folder structure.